Fluid Mechanics with Analysis Using Computations and Experiments

 Bio-inspired Boundary Layer Control

-This research involves gaining inspiration from nature to control boundary layer flow.
+Project Description: This research involves gaining inspiration from nature to control boundary layer flow.
 The two primary projects involve inspiration from sharks and butterflies.
 Sharks have movable scales on key locations of their body.
 These micro-roughness elements are hypothesized (and have been shown using real shark skin sample testing in our water tunnel) to be a passive, flow-actuated separation control mechanism.
 Butterflies, on the other hand, have a roof-shingle pattern of scales (each 0.1 mm in size) that alter the surface drag over the wing depending on flow orientation.
 Recent flight testing of live Monarchs has shown an on average 40% decrease in joules/flap when the scales are removed from their wings.

-REU participants Role: In both cases experiments will be conducted to simplify a complex flow problem and isolate the potential mechanisms leading to engineering flow control applications.
+REU Participants’ Role: In both cases experiments will be conducted to simplify a complex flow problem and isolate the potential mechanisms leading to engineering flow control applications.
 The student will be involved in various phases of building and testing rapid-prototyped bio-inspired models and may use DPIV (Digital Particle Image Velocimetry) to measure flow fields.

 Internal Combustion Engine Flows